telefonicaid/iotagent-node-lib/doc/usermanual.md

 function setNotificationHandler(newHandler)
 ```
 ###### Description
 Sets the new handler for incoming notifications.
-The notifications are sent by the Context Broker based on the IOTA subscriptions created
+The notifications are sent by the Context Broker based on
-with the subscribe() function.
+the IoT Agent subscriptions created with the `subscribe()` function.

 The handler must adhere to the following signature: